anatoliykmetyuk/anatoliykmetyuk.github.io/posts/2022-06-24-first-triangle.md

 }
 ```

-Within the render loop, we communicate with the GPU via Vulkan to first obtain the next available swapchain image to draw on, then record the commands needed to draw on it, and finally submit those commands to the GPU for execution.
-The syncronization between those operations is done via semaphores:
+Within the render loop, we call Vulkan methods to:

+1. Obtain the next available swapchain image to draw on.
+2. Record the commands needed to draw on it in a command buffer.
+3. Submit those commands to the GPU for execution – but start working on those commands only once (1) has terminated.
+4. Present the swapchain image on the screen – but only once (3) has finished execution.

+Those calls will be executed asyncronously.
+The synchronization between those operations is done via semaphores:

 - `imageAvailable` – to signal that the image is ready to be drawn upon.
-We can't submit the draw commnads before the image is ready.
-- `renderFinished` – to signal that we're done with rendering on the image.
-We can't present the image on the screen before it is fully rendered upon.
+- `renderFinished` – to signal that we're done with rendering on the image and it is ready to be presented on screen.

 Note how we can record the command buffer before the image is even available.
 This is becuase the commands in the commnad buffer are only executed after they are submitted to the command queue.

 You can check out how this architecture is implemented in Scala [here](https://github.com/anatoliykmetyuk/Vulkan-Tutorial-Scala/blob/7dfc9bb6387c11c4775446270d0297d97f54af25/src/main/scala/Ch21IndexBuffer.scala#L727).

 # Conclusion
-The key part of the Vulkan's philosophy are parallelism and explicit synchronization.
-Two kinds of synchronization primitives are available: fences, to syncronize the CPU code, and semaphores, to synchronize the GPU code.
-No assumptions are made on how you would like to order the operations you're asking Vulkan to perform, so you need to be explicit about that via these primitives.
+A key part of the Vulkan's design philosophy is explicit approach to synchronization.
+It doesn't provide you with too much of synchronization guarantees, so you need to enforce the guarantees you need explicitly.
+To that end, two kinds of synchronization primitives are provided: fences, to syncronize the CPU code with the GPU operations, and semaphores, to synchronize between the GPU operations.
+The user is expected to design their software with explicit synchornization in mind, so this is something to be aware of when troubleshooting your Vulkan programs.